 In contrast, blue ocean businesses operate from a re-constructionist viewpoint.
 As industry players they set the conditions of competition.
 A blue ocean business decides what factors they want to compete on and how they want to position their product, even if that positioning contrasts the traditional market norms.

 The key here is not to pursue pricing against the competition within an industry but rather to pursue pricing against substitutes and alternatives across industries and non-industries.

 This book offers excellent analysis and clearly breaks down their case studies.
 Kim and Mauborgne effectively illustrate how businesses either suffer in the red ocean or succeed in the blue ocean, offering insight into the distinguishing factors amongst various companies.

-My only criticism of this book is that the examples and case studies are dated.
+The examples and case studies are dated.
 In the global economy there have been seismic changes since the release of this book in 2005.
 The discussion and analysis are still excellent, but I found it hard to relate to the examples as they weren’t particularly relevant anymore.
-For example, Kim and Mauborgne discuss Apple’s innovative launch of iTunes.
-However, with the development of various music subscription companies, this innovation seems somewhat archaic in 2017.

-If you’re a business owner or department leader you can utilize Blue Ocean Strategy as a “check up” on your business and see if your current issues could be attributed to swimming in the red ocean.
+You are a business owner or team leader – you can utilize this book as a “check up” on your business to see if your current issues could be attributed to swimming in the red ocean.

 - You are interested in studying the blueprints of successful companies